-All PPI policies have ‘initial eligibility criteria’ that a consumer has to meet.
-If they didn’t meet the criteria when they took the policy out, they would never have been able to make a successful claim.
+All PPI policies have “initial eligibility criteria” that a consumer has to meet.
+If they didn’t meet the criteria when they took out the policy, they would never have been able to make a successful claim.

 The most common types of eligibility criteria we see are:

-- age – some policies say the policyholder must be within a certain age group, usually between 18 and 65, at the time they take the policy out.
-It might also say that they must not be over a certain age at the end of the policy term
+- age – some policies say the policyholder must be within a certain age group, usually between 18 and 65, at the time they take out the policy.
+It might also say they must not be over a certain age at the end of the policy term

-- employment – some policies require a consumer to be working for a minimum number of hours a week when they take the policy out.
-Sometimes a policy is less specific, and a consumer simply has to be working at the time they take the policy out
+- employment – some policies require a consumer to be working for a minimum number of hours a week when they take out the policy.
+Sometimes a policy is less specific, and a consumer simply has to be working at the time they take out the policy

 We’d expect you to have highlighted the criteria to your customer and to have made sure they were eligible to take out the policy – for both advised and non-advised sales.
 We don’t think it’s fair for you to have sold PPI to someone who wasn’t eligible to claim.